-All masonry chimney construction must conform to Standard ANSI/NFPA 211-2003 and to any state or local codes applicable.
+All masonry chimney construction must conform to the Standard for Chimneys, Fireplaces, Vents, and Solid Fuel-Burning Appliances ANSI/NFPA 211-2003 and to any state or local codes applicable.
 The chimney must be in good condition and a complete chimney inspection must be conducted prior to furnace installation.
 If the inspection reveals damage or abnormal conditions, make necessary repairs or seek expert help.
-See "The Chimney Inspection Chart" Figure 6.
+See "The Chimney Inspection Chart" Figure 9.
 Measure inside area of tile-liner and exact height of chimney from the top of the chimney to the highest appliance flue collar or drafthood outlet.